 A fair life – according to Rawls – requires the engagement for human rights, for the equality of opportunity, for the welfare of the worst-off and for intergenerational justice (keyword sustainability).
 This concept leaves some room for hope.
 Everyone is free to choose his/her own form of therapy (including the Eightfold Path) to end individual suffering.
 And if it were possible – thanks to scientific-technical progress and the difference principle – to eliminate at least the worst cases of suffering, then global human welfare could turn positive.

 Rawls’ concept guarantees the freedom of thought and the freedom of speech and therefore also the survival of Socratic debates.
 In authoritarian and totalitarian systems Buddhism may not be able to survive, because of disinformation, propaganda, and censorship.
-Rawls-type democracies represent a contemporary protective power for philosophies like Buddhism and Antinatalism.
+Rawls-type democracies represent a contemporary protective power for philosophies like Buddhism, Epicureanism and Antinatalism.
 Without patronage, compassionate, suffering-averse and non-violent ethics succumbs in the competition with power-seeking, suffering-tolerant and expansionist ideologies.
 For an example see The Decline of Buddhism in the Indian Subcontinent.

 Rawls’ theory is a concept for domestic justice, but it shares key values with the Charter of the United Nations: the promotion of peace and security, basic liberties, equal opportunities and solidarity.
 These shared values also answer the question, how domestic justice can be improved in non-democratic societies.
 In cases of severe violations of human rights, the UN has the duty to intervene.
 In 2005 a global consensus on justified violence has been reached under the title Responsibility to Protect.
 It concerns the prevention of genocide, war crimes, crimes against humanity, and ethnic cleansing.
-For more information on the UN’s mission for human rights, peace and security see Negative Utilitarian Priorities.
+For more information on the UN’s mission for human rights and peace see Negative Utilitarian Priorities.

 1. Bachelor Stephen (2012), A Secular Buddhism, Journal of Global Buddhism 13